carlosbolivarm/c-/README.md

 # PROJECT FUNCTIONALITY

-This project have three different tools available to use, which are, a calculator, a unit converter, and a currency converter.
+This project has three different tools available to use, which are, a calculator, a unit converter, and a currency converter.

 # PROJECT REASON